vizthex123/ExtraDataModels/data-pack/references.md

 ## Nether Gauntlet

-The data requirement of 1998 is a reference to Ocarina of Time's release date (since it's a giant hand with an eye, and that game is iconic to the series (even though it's rather overhyped imo)).
-Its trivia entry also references the series.	|
+The data requirement of 1998 is a reference to Ocarina of Time's release date (since it's a giant hand with an eye, and as far as I can tell it was the first game in the series to introduce a "hand with eye"-style boss).
+The final line in its trivia entry alludes to that type of boss from the series.

 <br />